LendingHome/zero_downtime_migrations/README.md

 #### Bad

-This migration can potentially lock your database table!
+This can take a long time with significant database size or traffic and lock your table!

 ```ruby
 class AddPublishedToPosts < ActiveRecord::Migration[5.0]